Oldskooler Ramblings

 REM This creates a Plex Versions proxy that preserves as much quality

-REM as possible without exceeding an LG C8's capabilities.
+REM as possible without exceeding an LG C8's ethernet 100mbit/s capabilities.

 REM Call this batch file from the plex directory containing your main movie.